tiy-gvl-python/tiy-gvl-python.github.io/d_syllabus.md

 become final projects: the projects will be determined by TIY staff after all ideas are presented.
 During weeks 10, 11 and 12, you'll work primarily on your capstone project.

 This project must use Python.
-It can be a data project, a web project, a systems programming project, or something else!
-Because this is a general-purpose programming course, the choices are wide.
+It also must be a web project and it is optional that you team up with other backend or frontend students.
 If you are not working on a project with a strong visual component, I _highly_ suggest thinking about working with someone from another class to make your project visual.

 ## Policies